-Join Nick Brazzi for an in-depth discussion in this video Using Chrome on an iPhone or iPad, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Using Chrome on an iPhone or iPad, part of Learning the Chrome Browser.

 - Chrome is also available for iPads and iPhones.…Like the Android version,…it's designed to be very similar…to the desktop version of Chrome.…If you've gone through this whole course,…you should already be well prepared…for Chrome on iOS.…But let's take a look and identify…the few minor differences.…Chrome is a free download from the iOS App Store.…I already have it installed here,…so I'll just tap and launch it.…When you launch Chrome for the first time,…you'll be prompted to agree…to the Terms of Service.…I'll hit Accept and continue here.…

 And then you just need to flip through…some of these start-up instructions.…Now we get to a screen where you're prompted…to sign in to your Google account.…This will enable all of the syncing services…that we've talked about elsewhere in this course.…There is a tiny Skip button…up at the top of the screen,…which you can hit if you don't have…a Google account or if you don't want Chrome…on your iOS device to sync…with your Google account.…But if you do have a Google account,…I think it's a good idea to sign in,…

 - Downloading files

 - Managing history, cookies, and other website data